gguiomar/cog-schema/README.md

-# viz-ark
+# LLM Cognitive Schemas

-Visual sampling test adaptation to the ARC-AGI framework.
+Solving a Visual Sampling task with LLMs.